kmori-source/shani/CONTRIBUTING.md

 Thank you for your interest in contributing.
 Before opening a pull request, read this document in full.
 It is short.
 It is not optional.

+> **Please open an issue before submitting a PR.** This project is at an early stage and the design is still evolving.
+An issue lets us align on approach before you invest time in implementation.

 ---

 ## What Shani is